 Although the crime rates say little of certainty about black men themselves, I conclude that they’re important for a different reason; they may play a role in the racial disparities in police shootings.
 If violent crime is highly concentrated in black neighborhoods, then police responding to violent crime would disproportionately encounter black men, and shoot black men.
 (This theory is disputed by one widely cited study, but it relies on an unverifiable data set and I don’t find it convincing.)

 The academic research into police shootings of black men is skewed by several factors, such as the bias against null results, which means that studies that find evidence of racism will be more likely to be published and cited than studies that don’t.
-The skewed research is seized on and sensationalized further by journalists to create a narrative of institutional genocide.
-The narrative outrages leftists, who become openly hostile to law enforcement, with many of them putting ACAB—All Cops Are Bastards—in their social media bios, and calling for the total abolishment of police.
+The skewed research is skewed further by journalists cherry-picking studies to portray a dramatic narrative of oppression.
+The resulting narrative outrages leftists, who begin inserting “ACAB”—All Cops Are Bastards—in their social media bios, and calling for the total abolishment of police.

-I begin to feel like my fellow leftists should know about the racial disparities in crime rates, not only because it might help explain why black men are disproportionately killed by police, but also because leftism demands that I do what’s right for racial justice, and if black people are being killed by black men at a far higher rate than by police, then tackling that issue would save many more black lives than simply trying to dismantle the police (which would likely cost more black lives).
+I feel like my fellow leftists should know about the racial disparities in crime rates, not only because it might help explain why black men are disproportionately killed by police, but also because, if black people are being killed by black men at a far higher rate than by police, then tackling that issue would save many more black lives than simply trying to dismantle the police (which would likely cost more black lives).

 But when I try to raise the issue of racial disparities in crime rates with fellow leftists, the disparities are once again blamed solely on systemic racism.
 I point out why this isn't a sufficient explanation, and am told that I’m spouting white supremacist talking points.
 I say that I agree that it’s a white supremacist talking point, which is precisely why the left must confront it, because being silent about it will only cede the issue to the racists.
 I’m then accused of being one of the racists.